 There are a few reasons why bodybuilders tend to eat white rice as part of their fitness routine.

-First, white rice is a good source of carbohydrates, which are essential for replenishing glycogen stores in muscles during and after exercise.
+First, white rice is a good source of carbohydrates, which are essential for replenishing muscle glycogen stores during and after exercise.

 Second, white rice is a convenient source of calories, making it a good choice for those trying to put on bulk or have energy for strenuous exercise.

-Finally, white rice is easy to digest, meaning that bodybuilders can get the nutrients they need without having to contend with upset stomachs or other digestive issues.
-Ultimately, white rice is a versatile and affordable food that can help bodybuilders reach their fitness goals.
+Finally, white rice is easy to digest, meaning bodybuilders can get the nutrients they need without having to contend with upset stomachs or other digestive issues.
+White rice is a versatile and affordable food that can help bodybuilders reach their fitness goals.

 Conclusion